 - Why do we test?

 - How do we test?

 - What types of meter tests are there?

 - How do utility tests differ from customer request tests?

 - What is In-Service Testing?

 - How do we know meter tests are good?

 - What do we do with the test data?

-QUESTIONS?
+- What is the electrical theory behind the testing we do?

+Questions?